-An appreciation/depreciation in the Mexican peso against the US\$ will also result in a gain/loss to the extent that the Company holds net monetary assets in Pesos.
-Specifically, the Company's foreign currency exposure is comprised of peso denominated cash and value added taxes receivable, net of trade and other payables.
-The carrying amount of the Company's net peso denominated monetary assets at June 30, 2016 is 3,388 pesos (June 30, 2015: 4,603 pesos).
-A 10% appreciation in the peso against the US\$ would result in gain at June 30, 2016 of \$18 (June 30, 2015: \$29), while a 10% depreciation in the peso relative to the US\$ would result in an equivalent loss.
+An appreciation/depreciation in the Mexican peso against the US\$ will also result in a gain/loss to the extent that the Company holds net monetary assets (liabilities) in Pesos.
+Specifically, the Company's foreign currency exposure is comprised of peso denominated cash, prepayments and value added taxes receivable, net of trade and other payables.
+The carrying amount of the Company's net peso denominated monetary liabilities at June 30, 2017 is 325 pesos (June 30, 2016: 3,388 net pesos monetary assets).
+A 10% appreciation in the peso against the US\$ would result in loss at June 30, 2017 of \$2 (June 30, 2016: \$18 gain), while a 10% depreciation in the peso relative to the US\$ would result in an equivalent gain.